JustDen1234/FS19_AutoDrive_Sort/README.md

 1. It will look for the AutoDrive xml file (named 'AutoDrive_[mapname]_config.xml').
 1. Creates a backup.
-1. Looks in the file if you are using folders (if in AD settings you have 'Use folders' set to Yes.
+1. Looks into the file if you are using folders (if in AD settings you have 'Use folders' set to Yes).
    1. If you use folders, it will take the folders into account when sorting.
    1. If you do not use folders, it will just sort all destinations.
 1. Look for the 'vehicles.xml' file.